byextremeai/style-transfer/README.md

 ### 2. Place the Files

+Open your project in Claude Code and say:

+> "Create a .claude/skills folder"

-Move the extracted `style-transfer` folder into your Claude Code project under `.claude/skills/`:
+Then move the extracted `style-transfer` folder into `.claude/skills/`:

 ```
 your-project/